Submitted by admin on Fri, 04/06/2018 - 05:07

 5. Accessible

 Unfortunately, this is one of the most forgotten qualities.
-If people have issues seeing, hearing, or understanding the content of your website they will be less likely to rely on it as a credible or reliable source.
-There are various levels of accessibility standards.
+Consequently, if people have issues seeing, hearing, or understanding the content of your website, they will be less likely to rely on it as a credible or reliable source.
+Additionally, there are various levels of accessibility standards.

 6. Credible